knkasa/FLEX_Project/README.md

 # FLEX_Project
 Fully self-consistent, two orbital FLEX code in the superconducting state.
-In "code" branch, you will find "two_orb_FLEX.m" which is the main file.
-Run this to get the self-energy.
-All other files are sub-routine.
+The main and all sub-routines files are in "code" branch.